YousefED/ElasticUI/README.md

 This file demonstrates a simple use of facets, search and pagination.
 Just change 4 fields in the source to match your Elasticsearch setup and mapping.

+To use the demo file,  create a directory in your Elasticsearch plugins directory and drop the demo file in a _site subfolder within.
+The demo file is then accessible via web browser e.g. http://YOUR_ES_IP/_plugins/demo/demo.html .

 _If you are not serving the demo page from Elasticsearch you might have to enable [CORS](http://www.elastic.co/guide/en/elasticsearch/reference/current/modules-http.html) and allow requests to Elasticsearch from your host._

 **Changing the UI of the widgets in the Demo**